 ASME Code requires that the temperature within an elevator equipment room be maintained between 55 and 110 degrees F, non-condensing.
 Given that elevator equipment produces a substantial amount of heat, code compliant space cooling is typically required.
 At minimum manufacturer’s specifications shall be met for all equipment.

 The most typical approach involves the use of a stand-alone cooling unit, capable of year-round operation, and provided with emergency power, where available or required by code.
 Under no circumstance shall cooling equipment be located above any piece of elevator equipment.
+Provide hard-wired thermostatic controls for stand-alone units.

 Fire Rating: Machine rooms shall have all holes and penetrations fire caulked to meet the fire rating of the machine room.
 This includes the ceiling, and the juncture of walls and ceiling.